 I must admit, I enjoyed their humor and character, and we both fell in love just like many Americans did.
 But after a few episodes, we began to see how much the show was leaving out.
 We checked out some other shows out of curiosity (as we are heavily in the industry), and came to the same conclusion.
 We were only seeing about 10-20% (or less) of the real picture.

-With over 1,000 projects under our belt and four successful real estate hedge funds, we’ve seen a lot, and it isn’t always pretty.
+With over 1,000 projects under our belt and multiple real estate hedge funds, we’ve seen a lot, and it isn’t always pretty.
 Real Estate investing is a full time job — no matter what any show, or the latest guru trying to sell you a seminar tells you.

 The idea is that the average viewer can invest a small amount of money, fix up a dump, and make massive profits in a short time frame.
 Often the stars of these shows go on the road with seminars, promising to share their secrets with anyone gullible enough to spend thousands of dollars for “advanced training.”

 It begins with a radio ad or phone call about an upcoming, free local seminar which assures you will learn the secrets of how to flip homes with no money, poor credit and no real estate knowledge.
 You attend this slick presentation, and in an intense, religious-revival-like atmosphere, are persuaded into taking the next step to show that you’re committed to your own success, which costs about $495.
 In this session you’re urged to account every source of money you have; cash in your IRA, taking a loan, borrowing from relatives or increasing credit card limits — and after that, your starry eyed self has already spent your future profit of all those deals in your mind, and you jump right into paying $2,000 for a three day advanced program, and go on to be sold the diamond level seminar costing $30,000 – $50,000 to be given “the secrets.”